Continued Housing Benefits (for Survivors)

 The Department of Defense makes special housing benefit provisions for Spouses and Children of Service members who die while serving on active duty.
 Eligible Family members residing on base may continue to reside in base quarters for up to 365 days after the Service member's death.
 Eligible Family members not living in government housing receive a housing allowance for up to 365 days after the Service member's death.

-Authorized Family members of a Service member who dies on active duty are entitled to receive continued housing benefits for up to 365 days after the Service member's death.
+Authorized dependents of an Army Reserve Service member who dies on active duty are entitled to receive continued housing benefits for up to 365 days after the Service member's death.

 Family Housing: Eligible Family members occupying government housing may continue to occupy such housing without charge for a period of 365 days from the date of death, provided the Service member's death was in the line-of-duty.
 If government housing is vacated before the 365 days is up, Basic Allowance for Housing (BAH) is paid for the remainder of the unused days.